rust-lang/rust-forge/src/governance/council.md

 Following the existing RFC process, public proposals must have a minimum time-delay for feedback before the decision takes effect.
 Any representative may request that the feedback period for a particular decision is extended to at most 20 days total.
 The Council may make an internal operational decision to extend the feedback period beyond 20 days.
 The time-delay for feedback starts only when the necessary threshold for approval is otherwise met, including there not being any raised objections.
 If objections are raised and resolved during the time-delay, the waiting period starts again.

-The Leadership Council is expected to evolve over time to meet the evolving needs of the teams, the Rust Project, and the community.
+The Council is expected to evolve over time to meet the evolving needs of the teams, the Rust Project, and the community.
 Such evolutionary changes may be small or large in scope and require corresponding amounts of oversight.
 Changes that materially impact the shape of the Council would need to be part of a public decision process.

 As an exception to the above, modifications or removals of a single top-level team (other than the moderation team) may occur with the unanimous agreement of the Council absent the representative delegated by that top-level team.